 * Joist span limited by lateral loading on bolts

-Note: All measurements based on using Galvanised Zenith brand M10 hex head long-threaded bolts.
+Note: All measurements for 60mm &120mm are based on using Galvanised Zenith brand M10 hex head long-threaded bolts.

 |120mm||18mm||80mm||88* / 108mm||150 /170/ 220mm|